ZiClaud/Sudoku-Solver/README.md

 ### Made in C

-Sudoku examples in `test.c` are from https://opensudoku.moire.org/
+Sudoku examples in folder `examples` are from https://opensudoku.moire.org/